-- SSH Password – Note that passwords are encrypted for storage.
+- SSH Password – Enter your password.
+Note that Studio 3T encrypts passwords by default.
+Alternatively, you can choose to use your own cryptographic key store.
 If you don’t want to store your password, leave the field blank and you’ll be prompted to enter it later.

 - SSH Private Key and Passphrase – If you’ve chosen Private Key as the Auth Mode, enter the private key and passphrase here.